-28 This is visible most famously in the shape of the 'mode of production' debates in the late 1960s - Rudra et al versus Utsa Patnaik on empirical realities of agriculture in India, and later on the accurate definition of the capitalist mode of production (1990).
-While Rudra et al concluded from their separation of "big" farmers from capitalist farms in Punjab that the transition to capitalism had 'failed' in India, Patnaik asserted from her own findings in Orissa, Andhra Pradesh, Mysore, Madras, and Gujarat, that capitalist farms were indeed emerging in India in the late 60s, although there were specific factors impeding its development.
-Her observation was based on a definition of capitalism that, according to her, was reworked keeping in mind India's complex economic realities, and her understanding that transition must needs takes into account the relationship with the process of development in the "center country" - Britain.
+This is visible most famously in the shape of the 'mode of production' debates in the late 1960s - Rudra et al versus Utsa Patnaik on empirical realities of agriculture in India, and later on the accurate definition of the capitalist mode of production (1990).
+While Rudra et al. concluded from their separation of "big" farmers from capitalist farms in Punjab that the transition to capitalism had 'failed' in India, Patnaik asserted from her own findings in Orissa, Andhra Pradesh, Mysore, Madras, and Gujarat, that capitalist farms were indeed emerging in India in the late 1960s, although there were specific factors impeding its development.
+Her observation was based on a definition of capitalism that, according to her, was reworked keeping in mind India's complex economic realities, and her understanding that transition must needs take into account the relationship with the process of development in the "centre country" - Britain.
 Chattopadhyay defined capitalism as the highest stage of commodity production where labour power itself became a commodity, and identified the two conditions of capitalism as i) commodity production being the general form of production and ii) production being performed by free wage labour.
 It followed that surplus value would be generated and reinvested.
 Patnaik responded by stating that in the Indian reality - where both state investment was poor, and reinvestment invariably took place in unproductive spheres like usury, trade, and the purchase of land to be rented out to peasants - it was important to add the condition of re-investment of surplus at the very site of its appropriation.
-Patnaik's impulse here was to also hint at the element of colonial exploitation - the revenue system, land settlement policies, etc. that actually reinforced, in her view, pre-capitalist relations of production, thus 'blocking' the organic movement towards a capitalist time.
-This was a view, however, that was entirely refuted by Chattopadhyay, who insisted on a single definition of capitalism (1990).
+Patnaik's impulse here was to also hint at the element of colonial exploitation - the revenue system, land settlement policies, etc. - that actually reinforced, in her view, pre-capitalist relations of production, thus 'blocking' the organic movement towards a capitalist time.
+This was a view, however, this meant classifying the means of production in the Third World as feudal, semi-feudal, and so on, a debate that is familiar enough in the Indian intellectual-political landscape.
+While generally Marxist theorists were divided on the question of whether it was the objective forces of production or the subjective experience of the proletariat that would bring about change, the Indian Left were deeply divided on the composition of the agents of change as well - the national bourgeoisie, the working class, or the peasantry.

-the peasantry.
 Post-Lenin, Marxist readings of the nationalisms in various parts of the Third World also entered into a variety of relationships with non-Marxist nationalist elements, addressing them as 'progressive' nationalism, rather than 'reactionary' nationalism.
-This constituted the internationalism of Marxism, but it also often meant that the 'political core' of Marxist practice in these spaces became confined to a series of organisational and strategic questions (Seth 1995).
-The Indian Marxist model itself - once its political core had been redefined in this way - was divided on the correct mode of production represented in the Indian reality, a division that led to the two major splits in 1962 (the CPI and the CPI [M]) and 1967 (CPI [M] and CPI [ML]) among the political parties on the Left in India.29
+This constituted the internationalism of Marxism, but it also often meant that the 'political core' of Marxist practice in these spaces became confined to a series of organisational and strategic questions (Seth, 1995).
+The Indian Marxist model itself - once its political core had been redefined in this way - was divided on the correct mode of production represented in the Indian reality, a division that led to the two major splits in 1962 (the CPI and the CPI [M]) and 1967 (CPI [M] and CPI [ML]) among the political parties on the Left in India.